WordsOut poems by

 and someone once, a girl, a woman really,

-that are lies, such lies
+that are lies, just lies

 as I stand panting for breath outside my own front door.